-- The "General Regulations for Management of Awarding and Contracting" - $\hbox{\bf \cdot} \ \ \text{General Standard for Hiring External Advisors The ''Purchase \ Management \ Procedure''}$ - The "Supplier Registration and Approval Procedure" - The "Procedure for Ensuring Supplier Reliability"
+- "General Regulations for the Management of Awarding and Contracting"

+- "Hiring External Advisors Procedure"

+- "Purchase Management Procedure"

+- "Supplier Registration and Approval Procedure"

+- "Supplier Reliability Procedure"

 When the Group engages the services of independent experts for appraisal, calculation or valuation services, we request that they certify they are reputable firms in their field and are independent.
 This helps ensure that the Group's management is able to supervise and take the ultimate decisions on the estimate processes which may impact accounting records.